matteospanio/csc-chatbot/README.md

 - CHROMA_PATH the folder name where to store the chroma database files
 - CHAT_MEMORY the file name where to store the chat messages history

-You can run `make env` to create a `.env` file with the default values (you will need to set the OpenAI API key).

 ## Usage

 ### with poetry